DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 # Data Bootcamp: Topic list & links

-This is a list of topics for the NYU Stern course Data Bootcamp with links to material used in class.
+A list of topics with links to material used in class.
 We expect each topic to take roughly one week -- maybe a little more.

 ---